To purchase this book using a credit card, click here.

-Note: This book is available here on Kindle for $8.95.
+Note: This book is available here on Nook for $9.95.

 What is called “affirmative action” is one of the greatest of contemporary hoaxes.
 First passed off as compensation for discrimination, then as a means to achieve “diversity,” it is nothing less than official, government-mandated discrimination against whites.

 Professor Steven Farron of Witwatersrand University in South Africa, has written the definitive account of this pernicious policy, which whites have chose to impose on themselves.
 Drawing on extensive academic experience and on exhaustive research, he has written a uniquely undeceived and devastating analysis that will leave neither partisan nor critic unmoved.

 Affirmative Action Hoax reviews: